vineetrao06/Website/README.md

 # Website
 My personal website

-Built using HTML, CSS, and JavaScript
+Built using HTML, CSS, and a bit of JavaScript